kaushalmodi/ox-hugo/example-site/content/posts/code-fenced-src-blocks.md

     ORG_MAKE_DOC = info pdf card # html
     ```
 -   **`ORG_ADD_CONTRIB`:** Packages from the `contrib/` directory that
-    you&rsquo;d like to build along with Org.
+    you'd like to build along with Org.
 Below are the ones on my
     _must-have_ list.

     ```makefile